pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 	1. Navigate to the [cf-current pipeline](https://p-concourse.wings.cf-app.com/teams/system-team-docs-docs-1-88aa/pipelines/cf-current)
 	1. Click the group for the current version, `pcf-CURRENT-VERSION`.
 	1. Visually verify that the Concourse resource for `docs-book-pivotalcf` points to the correct versioned branch.
 1. After the bind job and staging build complete, navigate to the staging site of the current content (ex. https://docs-pcf-staging.cfapps.io/pivotalcf/2-6) to ensure the site displays properly and the content is correct for the version number.

+1. Update the branch names in the [Git Branch Map](https://docs-wiki.cfapps.io/wiki/git/git-branch-map.html) in the Docs Wiki by adding the current PCF version number and its corresponding OSS branch number to the bottom of the list before `master`.

 ## Step Two: Create New Branch in PCF Book